wolakdav/StopSpotDataPipeline/README.md

 1) `user_emails`: The list of email(s) to send critical error messages to.
 2) `pipeline_email_passwd`: The password to the Pipeline's email, used for critical email notifications.
 For obvious reasons, this is not supplied by default.
-3) `pipeline_user`: The username for the Pipeline to use to access the output database.
+3) `pipeline_*`: These are credentials for the Hive database.
-4) `pipeline_passwd`: The password for the Pipeline to use to access the output database.
+4) `portal*`: These are credentials for the Portal database.
-5) `pipeline_hostname`: The hostname for the Pipeline to use to access the output database.
-6) `pipeline_db_name`: The database name for the Pipeline to use to access the output database.
-7) `notif_django_path`: The output of the Django file (see `output/notif.txt` for more).
+5) `notif_django_path`: The output of the Django file (see `output/notif.txt` for more).

 For more, see `docs/config_readme.md`.

 ### `bin/env_data.sh`

-This file is an alternate way to set the relevant output database data by configuring environment variables.
-These environment variables will take priority over the data in `assets/config.json`.
+This file is an alternate way to set the Hive database credentials by configuring environment variables.
+These environment variables will take priority over the corresponding data in `assets/config.json`.

-For more, see `docs/env_data.md`.
+To easily apply these variables, use the below from the root of this project.

+     $ source bin/env_data.sh

 ### `output/`